 However, Forbes claims that President Donald Trump siphoned $100,000 from his son’s charity and considered it “revenue” for the Trump Organization.
 The donors were told that all of the money donated would go to charity.

 In December 2016, then President-elect Trump said he was unwinding his New York charity.
-According to New York’s attorney general Eric Schneiderman, Mr. Trump lacked the legal certification for operating a charity in the State of New York, meaning Mr. Trump’s charity was not operating legally.
-Mr. Schneiderman has opened an investigation into Mr. Trump’s charity.
+According to New York’s then attorney general Eric Schneiderman (he resigned from office in May 2018), Trump lacked the legal certification for operating a charity in the State of New York, meaning Trump’s charity was not operating legally.
+Schneiderman opened an investigation into Trump’s charity.